TheRaZZeRApp/BibFormatter/README.md

 ## Release History

+* 0.11.9
+    * Add: Option to create new keys and add a value
 * 0.10.9
     * Add: Option to specify a save location
     * Add: Option to run multiple commands on multiple bib files